-Interested students should begin thinking about possible topics in the second semester of their junior year.
+Interested students should begin thinking about possible topics in their junior year.
+See posters throughout Warner and in the computer lab for previous examples, or Search the Repository.
 While any professor can be approached for assistance in developing ideas, students should contact professors who will serve as instructors for the workshops at least several months before the start of the term.
 (Generally, workshop instructors are announced in the middle of the spring semester of the preceding academic year.)
 Depending upon the topic, one of the workshop instructors may be a more appropriate match.
-The "right" instructor may thus be an important factor in determining the terms (fall-winter or winter-spring) in which to enroll in ECON 700.
+Hence, the “right” instructor may be an important factor in determining the terms (fall-winter or winter-spring) in which to enroll in ECON 0701/0702.

-As noted, ECON 700 spans two terms.
-At the end of the first, students will receive a "placeholder" grade of Satisfactory or Unsatisfactory.
+As noted, ECON 0701/0702 sequence spans two terms.
+At the end of the first, students will receive a “placeholder” grade of Satisfactory or Unsatisfactory.
 At the end of the second term, students receive a letter grade that will be applied to both terms.
-That is, the "placeholder" grade from the previous term will be converted to the same letter grade that received for the second terms.
-Although, overall GPA will be calculated using the two (identical) letter grades, for the purposes of the GPA within the Economics major, this letter grade will be used only once.
+That is, the “placeholder” grade from the previous term will be converted to the same letter grade that is received for the second terms.
+Although, the overall GPA will be calculated by the College using the two (identical) letter grades, for the purposes of the GPA within the Economics major, this letter grade counts only once.